 On board the Linden…out of Longyearbyen.
 Forty-six degrees, feels much colder to this New Mexico-habituated body.
-We’re sailing (well, actually there’s no wind, so we’re engining) now to our berth for the night which is at Basecamp’s other outpost where a couple of the crew and a couple from Amsterdam will put out fish nets for tomorrow night’s meal.
+We’re sailing (well, actually there’s no wind, so technically we’re…what?
+Chugging?) now to our berth for the night which is at Basecamp’s other outpost where a couple of the crew and a couple from Amsterdam will put out fish nets for tomorrow night’s meal.
 I, on the other hand, will try for a full night’s sleep…I must have this catch-up in order to enjoy a few more midnight suns before leaving this sunny Arctic place…wherever I go there I am, just me and my best friend, the sun.

 So the Linden did haul cargo back in the day and, we are told, because of that it’s a safe, sound ship.
 It is simply beautiful.
 Many photos will be shared!
 With the book upstairs in hand, the Story of the Linden, it might be called I will offer up some more details.
 For now I’ll just say it is gracefully, elegantly, sensibly beautiful.